Anmol-Singh-Jaggi/cpp-py-calculator/README.md

+# Cpp-Py Calculator
-- A simple C++ script to take a mathematical expression as input and display its result as output.
+A simple application which takes a mathematical expression as the input and displays its result as the output.
-- It uses Python to evaluate the expression.
-Therefore, you need to have Python installed on your Linux Distro.
+**Requirements -:**
+- C++
+- Python 3